Joint Learning of Linear Time-Invariant Dynamical Systems: Joint Learning of LTI Systems

 Note that the above conditions are as expected.
 First, when $k \approx d^2$, the structure in \pref{assum:linear_model} does \emph{not} provide any commonality among the systems.
-That is, for $k = d^2$ the LTI systems can be totally arbitrary and \pref{assum:linear_model} is automatically satisfied.
+That is, for $k = d^2$, the LTI systems can be totally arbitrary and \pref{assum:linear_model} is automatically satisfied.
 This prevents reductions in the effective dimension of the unknown transition matrices, and also prevents joint learning from being any different than individual learning.
-Similarly, $k \approx M$ precludes all commonalities and indicates that $\{A_m\}_{m=1}^M$ are too heterogeneous to allow any improved learning under joint estimation.
+Similarly, $k \approx M$ precludes all commonalities and indicates that $\{A_m\}_{m=1}^M$ are too heterogeneous to allow for any improved learning via joint estimation.

 Importantly, when the largest block-size $l^*_m$ varies significantly across the $M$ systems, a higher degree of shared structure is needed to improve the joint estimation error for all systems.
 Since $\boldsymbol \kappa$ and $\boldsymbol \kappa_\infty$ depend exponentially on $l^*_m$ (as shown in \pref{fig:state-size} and \pref{thm:cov_conc}) and $l^*_m$ can be as large as $d$, we can have $\log \boldsymbol \kappa_\infty = \log \boldsymbol \kappa = \Omega(d)$.
 Hence, in this situation we incur an additional dimension dependence in the error of the joint estimator.
-Note that the above effect of $l^*_m$ is unavoidable (regardless of the employed estimator).
+Note that such effects of $l^*_m$ are unavoidable (regardless of the employed estimator).
 Moreover, in this case, joint learning rates improve if $k \leq d \text{ and } kd \leq M$.
 Therefore, our analysis highlights the important effects of the large blocks in the Jordan form of the transition matrices.

 The above is an inherent difference between estimating dynamics of LTI systems and learning from \emph{independent} observations.
-In fact, the analysis established in this work is fairly general and includes stochastic matrix regressions that the data of system $m$ consists of
+In fact, the analysis established in this work includes stochastic matrix regressions that the data of system $m$ consists of